I Married a Witch: Production

 The novel upon which the film is based was mainly written by Thorne Smith, who died in 1934.
 His papers included an unfinished novel entitled The Passionate Witch.
 Then three-quarters complete, its resolution was written by his friend Norman Matson and was published in July 1941.
 The book became a best seller.

 I Married a Witch was produced by Paramount Pictures, and had the working title of He Married a Witch.
 Director René Clair was looking for a new project after his first American film, The Flame of New Orleans (1941).
 His agent sent him a copy of The Passionate Witch.
 Clair took it to Preston Sturges, then in favor at Paramount, who convinced Clair and the studio that it would be a good vehicle for Veronica Lake, with Sturges as producer.
 Paramount bought the film rights in October 1941.
 Dalton Trumbo was signed to write the script.

 Robert Pirosh was called in to work on the script with Trumbo.
 Trumbo left the project after clashing with Sturges.
 Sturges himself left the film before it was completed due to artistic differences with director René Clair, and did not want to receive a screen credit.
 Clair, who also contributed to the dialogue, apparently worked closely with writer Robert Pirosh.

 Joel McCrea was originally announced to play the male lead in December 1941.
 However, by February in 1942, he withdrew from the project; he later said this was because he did not want to work with Veronica Lake again, after not getting along with her on Sullivan's Travels.
 McCrea's refusal to make the film caused production to be postponed.
 This enabled Lake to appear in The Glass Key (1942).

 March and Lake also had problems, beginning with March's pre-production comment that Lake was "a brainless little blonde sexpot, void of any acting ability", to which Lake retaliated by calling March a "pompous poseur".
-Things did not get much better during filming, as Lake was prone to playing practical jokes on March, like hiding a 40-pound weight under her dress for a scene in which March had to carry her, or pushing her foot repeatedly into his groin during the filming of a from-the-waist-up shot.
+Things did not get much better during filming.
+Lake was prone to playing practical jokes on March, like hiding a 40-pound weight under her dress for a scene in which March had to carry her, or pushing her foot repeatedly into his groin during the filming of a from-the-waist-up shot.
 Patricia Morison was considered for the role of Estelle, and Walter Abel for Dudley.
 Margaret Hayes was considered for the film as well, and was screentested.